How to Put a Curse on Someone: Real Ritual Methods

 - 1600s — European witch trials criminalize curse practices.
 Court records preserve detailed descriptions

-- 1800s — Da Siu Yan emerges in Hong Kong during the Qing Dynasty
+- 1700s — Da Siu Yan emerges in Guangdong province during the early Qing Dynasty, later spreading to Hong Kong

 - 2024 — BeatPetty launches the first interactive digital Da Siu Yan ritual